Brief data for post-5- tension post

 This is an explanation in detail of the content of the subject.

-The next slide is a review of the gauge lines showing the first gauge line and the second gauge line in the direction of the force the vertical distance between the gauge lines is g and the distance between the centerlines of bolts is S, which is called the pitch.
+The next slide reviews the gauge lines, showing the first gauge line and the second gauge line in the direction of the force.
+The vertical distance between the gauge lines is g, and the distance between the centerlines of bolts is S, which is called the pitch.

 Pitch and gauge lines for fasteners.